-As a result of this comprehensive examination, we have developed a new vision of the mission of our campus.
-In short, our mission is to deliver the academic excellence of the University of Michigan in leadership and service to metropolitan Detroit.
+Our mission is to deliver the academic excellence of the University of Michigan in leadership and service to metropolitan Detroit.

 This vision has given us a challenging but exciting roadmap of our work for the next five years.
 To accomplish our goals of serving our region, we need to achieve four specific targets: we need to increase enrollment; we need to enhance student engagement in the classroom and in our communities; we need to enrich and broaden the academic strengths of our faculty and our curriculum; and we need to work together to bring these advantages to bear on the needs of southeastern Michigan.